cbc-faruhn/SnippetsApp/README.md

 # Configure

-Within the config.json file you can find different to be configured parameters, like:
+Within the config.json file you can find different, to be configured, parameters, like:
 + HTTP port to run on
 + App Title (UI + Notifications)
 + base URL